A List of Pro-Choice Resources for Nebraskans

-Before reading further, consider who has access to your computer, phone, or other devices, as well as your internet history, or who could accidently read over your shoulder.
+Before reading further, consider who has access to your computer, phone, or other devices, as well as your internet history.
 Using a private browsing mode can protect you, but only to a certain extent.
-Many of these sites have ‘quick escape’ or ‘quick exit’ buttons that will quickly take you away from the site in case you get uncomfortable while reading, but this does nothing to protect your browsing history.
 According to The New York Times, “Private or incognito browsing avoids leaving a history of what you do on your own devices.
 They’re useful, but mostly limited to removing the threat of someone with physical access to your computer seeing what you’ve been up to.
 Everything you do during that supposedly private browsing session may still be tracked by companies on the internet.”
-If you find yourself worried about your privacy, research how to install a Virtual Privacy Network or VPN, or browsing at public library.
+If you find yourself worried about your privacy, research how to install a Virtual Privacy Network or VPN.

 Written and Compiled By: Shayne (Bookseller)

-Recently, the Nebraska legislature passed a bill which restricts both reproductive rights and minors’ ability to receive gender-affirming care, effectively limiting the basic healthcare of more than 50 percent of the population.
+What many of us have feared has come to pass.
+Recently, the Nebraska legislature passed LB 574, which restricts both reproductive rights and minors’ ability to receive gender-affirming care, effectively limiting the basic healthcare of more than 50 percent of the population.
+(Around the same time, regulations on the sale and concealed carrying of firearms decreased with the passing of LB77.)

 If you’re afraid, you’re not alone.